Quarterly Market Commentary

 (858) 550-3969 (fax)

 All opinions and estimates included are as of the date listed and are subject to change without notice.
 This letter is provided for informational purposes only.
 It is not intended as an offer or solicitation with respect to the purchase or sale of any security or offering of individual investment advice.
 The S&P 500 Index includes a representative sample of 500 leading companies in leading industries of the U.S. economy.
-The Russell 2000 Index measures the performance of the 2,000 smallest companies in the Russell 3000 Index, which represents approximately 8% of the total market capitalization of the Russell 3000 Index.
+The NASDAQ Composite Index is a broadbased capitalization-weighted index of stocks in all three NASDAQ tiers: Global Select, Global Market and Capital Market.
+The Dow Jones Industrial Average is a price-weighted average of 30 blue-chip stocks that are generally the leaders in their industry.
+It has been a widely followed indicator of the stock market since October 1, 1928.
 The Barclays Capital U.S. Aggregate Index is a broad index representing the U.S. bond market.
 An investor cannot invest directly in an index.
-Past performance does not guarantee future results. * Sources: Nasdaq; Vanguard
+Past performance does not guarantee future results. *Sources: Nasdaq; Morningstar; Advisor Group